cloudmesh-community/book/chapters/class/516/week3-arch.md

 Certain projects will have custom deliverables that we will refine with you once you have chosen such a project.
 For example, if you were to chose a cloudmesh project you will be asked to develop a manual instead of a report.
+However, you still have to do the benchmarks.

 A preliminary list of projects is available at.

 * <https://cloudmesh.github.io/cloudmesh-manual/projects/>

-Others are also posted in piazza.
+Others are also posted in Piazza.
 We will add additional project ideas once they become available.
 Please note that we consider the Cloudmesh related projects easy as we introduce you gradually in all aspects as part of the class to deliver a successful project.